bitshoroscope/testing-with-docker/README.md

 SQLManager, class to interact with the Database.

 ### Tests
-SQLManagert -> Testing for the services, it uses jUnit SQLManagerIntegrationById -> Testing of the service in a concurrent way SQLManagerIntegrationByLastname ->vTesting of the service in a concurrent way
+SQLManager -> Testing for the services, it uses jUnit SQLManagerIntegrationById -> Testing of the service in a concurrent way SQLManagerIntegrationByLastname ->vTesting of the service in a concurrent way